YohananDiamond/zig-poly/README.md

 The main benefit over `interface.zig` is that the dispatching can be done statically and dynamically, depending on the need.
-It's kind of verbose, but it seems functional.
+It's kind of verbose, but it seems to be functional.
 Here's an adapted example from the tests:

 ```zig
 const std = @import("std");